qurat-azim/contraceptive_methods_analysis/README.md

 The final report of the project is available [here](https://github.com/qurat-azim/contraceptive_methods_analysis/blob/main/doc/report.md).
 It includes the exploratory data analysis, inferential analysis, and predictive analysis, as well as the results and interpretations of the analyses.

+## Future improvements

+This project is under active development, and we are working on many more areas of improvement for whoever wants to use the analysis.
+We are working on:
+- scripting the files
+- making and environment file for installing all dependencies at once
+- automating the running of project through `make`
+- possibly Docker containerization for complete automation

 ## Contributing to the project

 Interested in contributing?
 Check out the contributing guidelines [here](https://github.com/qurat-azim/contraceptive_methods_analysis/blob/main/CONTRIBUTING.md).
 Please note that this project is released with a [Code of Conduct](https://github.com/qurat-azim/contraceptive_methods_analysis/blob/main/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.